 What is Accreditation?

-Programs accredited by the NAEYC have voluntarily undergone a comprehensive process of internal self-study, invited external professional review to verify compliance with the NAEYC Criteria for High Quality Early Childhood Programs, and been found to be substantial compliance with the Criteria.
+Programs accredited by the NAEYC have voluntarily undergone a comprehensive process of internal self-study, invited external professional review to verify compliance with the NAEYC Criteria for High Quality Early Childhood Programs, and have been found to be compliant with the criteria.
 A copy of the criteria can be obtained from NAEYC.

 Accreditation is valid for five years from the date of issue on the accreditation certificate.
 Written complaints about an accredited center should be sent to NAEYC.